imbue-ai/detent/README.md

 ### Latchkey

 [Latchkey](https://github.com/imbue-ai/latchkey) lets users
-point to Detent configs in order to keep control over what agents can and can't access.
-(This is currently a work in progress.)
+point to a Detent config in order to control what agents can and can't access.

 ## Details and architecture